aspose-words/Aspose.Words-Documentation/cpp/what-s-new-in-aspose-words-for-cpp/_index.md

 Aspose.Words 21.11 expands loadings and saving functionality, improves find and replace option and working with PDF.
 We also added the following feature to Aspose.Words for C ++: vcpkg registry with vcpkg package for Aspose.Words for C ++.

+Aspose.Words 21.12 introduces additional options for working with Latin text and fonts to improve appearance and performance, and expands the ability to work with content controls.

 The API is enhanced for more flexible and convenient development.

+### Performance Improvements

+Loading a previously saved font search cache to speed up the font cache initialization process upon rendering has been implemented.
+Now your solutions will work even faster.

 ### Rendering